-There are 8 projects within the programme:
+There were 8 projects within the programme:

 - GIS Interoperability - Designing and improving software processes to automate data exchange between agencies involved in the recovery using open standards